 So what’s all this talk on color palette’s anyways?
 What even is a color palette?!?

 Quite simply, a color palette is a set of colors that has been chosen to coincide with your brand, and (hopefully) blend well together as to not distract your customer/viewer.
 If you think about some of the bigger companies in this world, can you think of any colors associated with their brand?
-Let’s take a quick look:

-Here we can see a few examples where each company has associated their brand with a set of specific colors, which they carry with them wherever they go.
+Each company has associated their brand with a set of specific colors, which they carry with them wherever they go.
 And this is important to understand, that not only they HAVE the colors, but that they USE them everywhere.
 Let’s see why that’s so important.

 Maybe you could imagine what these companies would look like if their brand logo’s, advertisements, banners, promotional material, etc. were all just black and white, or even the same colors.
 Not only would your impression be less impactful, you also would be confused with each company looking the same.